Naturally Daily

 4. Chamomile Essential Oil

-Chamomile essential oil is derived from the flowers of chamomile plant.
+Chamomile essential oil is derived from the flowers of the chamomile plant.
 The oil is rich in numerous therapeutic components.

 There was a study published in 2010.
-It reported that chamomile oil is rich in anti-inflammatory, mildly astringent, antioxidant, antibacterial, and healing properties.
+It is reported that chamomile oil is rich in anti-inflammatory, mildly astringent, antioxidant, antibacterial, and healing properties.
 [5]

 These properties may help chamomile oil to work great on a wasp sting.